On Bellman's Optimality Principle for zs-POSGs: Appendix

 The next two results demonstrate that solving $Q^*(\occ_\depth,\vbeta_\depth)$ for maximin and minimax values allows finding one Nash equilibrium strategy profile (NES), so that Bellman's optimality principle can be applied.

 \lemAbnormalMaximinimax*

 \begin{proof} Focusing, without loss of generality, on player $1$, we have (complementary explanations follow for numbered lines in particular):

+\uline{Line \ref{eq|ignoring}} is obtained by observing that the knowledge of $\beta^{-i}_\depth$ only allows $i$ to ignore some irrelevant histories, thus reducing the size of the search space, but does not influence the expected return.

-More precisely, line \ref{eq|twomins} (and, similarly, line \ref{eq|twomaxs}) is obtained by observing that \begin{itemize} \item minimizing over both (i) $\beta^2_\depth$ and (ii) $\mu^2$ constrained by $\occ_\depth$ and $\vbeta_\depth$ is equivalent to minimizing over $\mu^2$ constrained by $\occ_\depth$ and $\beta^1_\depth$; and \item in the reminder of the formula, decision rule $\beta^2_\depth$ at time $depth$ can be retrieved as a function of $\mu^2$ (noted $\beta^2_\depth(\mu^2)$). \end{itemize} Also, line \ref{eq|appropriateGame} results from the observation that, while $M^1_{| \occ_\depth, \beta^1_\depth \rangle}$ and $M^2_{| \occ_\depth \rangle}$ allow to actually make decision over different time intervals, we are here minimizing over $\mu^2$ while maximizing over $\mu^1$ over a function that is linear in both input spaces.
+\uline{Line \ref{eq|appropriateGame}} results from the observation that, while $M^1_{| \occ_\depth, \beta^1_\depth \rangle}$ and $M^2_{| \occ_\depth \rangle}$ allow to actually make decision over different time intervals, we are here minimizing over $\mu^2$ while maximizing over $\mu^1$ over a function that is linear in both input spaces.
 This amounts to solving some 2-player zero-sum normal-form game, hence the applicability of von Neumann's minimax theorem.

 The above derivation tells us that the maximin value (the best outcome player $1$ can guarantee whatever player $2$'s strategy) in the one-time-step game is thus the Nash equilibrium value (NEV) for the complete subgame from $\depth$ onwards. \end{proof}